Computable reducibility of equivalence relations and an effective jump operator: Properness of the jump

-An analogous result holds for limit stages.
-We believe that the optimal bound should be that every $\Pi^0_{2 \cdot \alpha}$ set is reducible to $\id^{+a}$ for some $a \in \mathcal{O}$ with $|a|=\alpha$.
-We can show by an \emph{ad hoc} argument that $\left(=^{ce}\right)^{++}$ is $\Pi^0_6$-complete, for instance.
-Our induction technique requires two iterates of the jump at each step in order to reverse the direction of set containment twice.
-We would prefer to use $\subseteq_E$ rather than $\supseteq_E$ throughout, but we do not see how to effectively enumerate c.e.\ subsets of a given c.e.\ set up to $E^{+}$-equivalence, whereas we can enumerate c.e.\ supersets.
+The proof of Theorem~\ref{thm:key_proper} does not give optimal bounds on the number of iterates of the jump required.
+With a bit more care, we can show that every $\Pi^0_{\alpha}$ set is reducible to $\id^{\jump a}$ for some $a \in \mathcal{O}$ with $|a|=\alpha$.
+We believe that the optimal bound should be that every $\Pi^0_{2 \cdot \alpha}$ set is reducible to $\id^{\jump a}$ for some $a \in \mathcal{O}$ with $|a|=\alpha$.
+Lemma~\ref{lem:proper_base} and Lemma~\ref{lem:proper_intersection} show that $\left(=^{ce}\right)^{\jump}$ (and hence $\id^{\jump \jump}$) is $\Pi^0_4$-complete, and we can show by an \emph{ad hoc} argument that $\left(=^{ce}\right)^{\jump\jump}$ is $\Pi^0_6$-complete.
+The difficulty is that our induction technique requires two iterates of the jump at each step in order to reverse the direction of set containment twice.
+We would prefer to use $\subseteq_E$ rather than $\supseteq_E$ throughout, but we do not see how to effectively enumerate c.e.\ subsets of a given c.e.\ set up to $E^{\jump}$-equivalence, whereas we can enumerate c.e.\ supersets.
 The natural attempt to do this fails as shown in the following example.